saltstack/salt-user-guide/docs/topics/scheduler.rst

         args:
           - bind
         range:
           start: 8:00am
           end: 5:00pm

-Range parameter must be a dictionary with date strings using the dateutil format.
-Using the invert option for range, this will schedule the command ``state.sls bind`` every 3600 seconds (every hour) until the current time is between the hours of 8:00 AM and 5:00 PM.
+Using the invert option for range, this schedules the command ``state.sls bind`` every 3600 seconds (one hour) until the current time is between the hours of 8:00 AM and 5:00 PM.
+The ``range`` parameter must be a dictionary with date strings using the ``dateutil`` format.

 .. code-block:: sls